DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 The default settings are for running the project on a development server.
 Change them for the production server.

-To start the project for the first time, it is enough to specify the database settings in the file `webcrm/settings.py`
+To start the project for the first time, it is enough to specify the database settings in the file
+`webcrm/settings.py`
-But in the future, you'll need to specify at least EMAIL_HOST and ADMINS settings.
+But in the following, you will need to specify at least the `EMAIL_HOST` and `ADMINS` settings.

 ### DATABASES

 Provide data to connect to the database.
 Detailed instructions [here](https://docs.djangoproject.com/en/dev/ref/settings/#std-setting-DATABASES).
+Configure the `USER` specified in the `DATABASES` setting to have the right to create and drop databases.
+Running tests will create
+and then destroy a separate [test database](https://docs.djangoproject.com/en/dev/topics/testing/overview/#the-test-database).

 ### For MySQL database, it is recommended to

 - setup the timezone table;
 - set the extended encoding:
-  - charset 'utf8mb4'
+  - charset `utf8mb4`
-  - collation  'utf8mb4_general_ci'
+  - collation  `utf8mb4_general_ci`

-And also if an aggregation or annotation error occurs when running the tests, you need to change sql_mode to "ONLY_FULL_GROUP_BY".
+And also if an aggregation or annotation error occurs when running the tests, you need to change sql_mode to `ONLY_FULL_GROUP_BY`.

 ### Optimizing PostgreSQL's configuration